Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Woman in a white floral dress posing in front of the Golden Pavilion in Kyoto demonstrating what to wear in Kyoto in summer.

 • Polished Gold Frame Jack Sunglasses ($180) from Ray-Ban.
-On this thankfully sunny day I accessorized with my classic gold-rimmed sunglasses which flatter most face shapes given their nearly circular shape with squared off edges on the top of the frame.
+On this thankfully sunny day I accessorized with my classic gold-rimmed sunglasses which flatter most face shapes given their circular shape with squared edges.

 Beginning our third day bright and early with a morning hike through Mt.
-Kurama, I aimed to continue with my traditional aesthetic rather than defaulting to the standard athleisure sets I’d grab back home for the same activity, pulling together:
+Kurama, I aimed to continue with my traditional Kyoto aesthetic rather than defaulting to the standard athleisure sets I’d grab back home, pulling together:

-Woman in a white dress with a light jacket, walking in a lush green garden emphasizing what to wear in Kyoto during summer.
+Woman in a white dress with a light jacket, walking in a lush green garden emphasizing what to wear during summer with Kyoto outfit inspo.

 • Linen Balloon Sleeve Tie Detail Blouse ($35.99) from Chloe Rose x NA-KD.
-Featuring a relaxed fit made of non-stretchy yet airy linen material and a round neckline, this top ensured I could continue to rock a cute, girly ensemble even while scaling a hillside.
-The self tie closures down the front and short, puffy balloon sleeves are further whimsical elements which elevate this top beyond a simple white tee.
+Featuring a relaxed fit made of airy linen material, this top ensured I could continue to rock a cute ensemble even while scaling a hillside.
+The self tie closures down the front and short, puffy balloon sleeves are additional girly elements which elevate this top beyond a simple white tee.

 • Given we were gearing up for a hike, I wore my New Balance sneakers again and walked with my nude crossbody bag to ensure we could easily carry all the water and snacks needed for fuel.

-My fourth day in Kyoto was primarily intended to be a day in Osaka—but we fell in love with Kyoto to such an extent we decided to extend our last morning in the city—and thus I opted for a simple Japan summer style look with a red accent to match the endless torii gates of Fushimi Inari:
+My fourth day in Kyoto was primarily intended to be a day in Osaka—but we fell in love with Kyoto and decided to extend our last morning in the city—and thus I opted for a simple Japan summer style look with a red accent to match the endless torii gates of Fushimi Inari:

-Woman standing among the vibrant red torii gates at Fushimi Inari Taisha in a Kyoto outfit.
+Woman standing among the vibrant red torii gates at Fushimi Inari Taisha in a Kyoto summer outfit.

 • Onyx Soft Lounge Long Slip Dress ($80) from SKIMS.
 I have never received more compliments on a single article of clothing in my life than I’ve been graced with wearing this dress.
 The contouring nature of the signature modal rib fabric brings out curves you didn’t even know you had with its body-hugging fit, yet the addictively soft, full-length silhouette has a slinky feel that makes this dress comfortable enough to serve as a nightgown on the side.
 With a flattering straight neck and adjustable spaghetti straps, this is the perfect versatile black dress which can seamlessly transition from a day of sightseeing to a formal kaiseki dinner at night.